Alberta Highway 16: Jasper National Park to Edmonton

-Upon exiting Jasper National Park, Highway 16 travels through the rural municipalities of Yellowhead County and Parkland County and is maintained by Alberta Transportation until it reaches Edmonton (Alberta's capital city).
+Upon exiting Jasper National Park, Highway 16 travels through the rural municipalities of Yellowhead County and Parkland County and is maintained by Alberta Transportation until it reaches Alberta's capital city, Edmonton.
 The highway is a two-lane, undivided highway for 19 km, where it becomes a four-lane, divided highway.
-The highway continues northeast through the Town of Hinton until it reaches the locality of Obed, where it continues east and crosses Obed Summit, the highest point on Yellowhead Highway.
+The highway continues northeast through the Town of Hinton, the largest community on the highway between Edmonton and Jasper National Park.
+Hinton was incorporated in 1958 and named for William P. Hinton, a senior official of the Grand Trunk Pacific Railway.
+Alberta's first pulp mill opened in Hinton in 1957 and pulp and paper manufacturing remains the town's dominant industry.
+The highway continues east to the locality of Obed, where it crosses Obed Summit, the highest point on the Yellowhead Highway.
 The highway passes through the Town of Edson, where the highway splits into parallel one-streets, with eastbound traffic following 2 Avenue and westbound traffic following 4 Avenue.
-It continues east where it passes by the Hamlets of Niton Junction, Wildwood, Evansburg and Entwistle; through the Hamlet of Gainford and north of Wabamun Lake where it passes by the Summer Village of Seba Beach, Hamlet of Fallis, Hamlet of Wabamun, and Hamlet of Kapasiwin before intersecting Highway 43.
+Edson, incorporated in 1911, was named for Edson Joseph Chamberlin, the general manager of the Grand Trunk Pacific Railway during its construction.
+It continues east where it passes by the Hamlets of Niton Junction, Wildwood, Evansburg, and Entwistle; through the Hamlet of Gainford and north of Wabamun Lake, where it passes by the Summer Village of Seba Beach, Hamlet of Fallis, Hamlet of Wabamun, and Hamlet of Kapasiwin before intersecting Highway 43.
 The highway intersects Highway 16A (Parkland Highway), which prior to 1997 was part of Highway 16, and passes through the Town of Stony Plain, City of Spruce Grove, and serves as an alternate route into Edmonton.
 The present alignment bypasses Stony Plain and serves as the northern boundary of Spruce Grove.
-Highway 16 is part of the CANAMEX Corridor between Highway 43 and its western intersection with Anthony Henday Drive.
+Highway 16 is part of the CANAMEX Corridor between Highway 43 and its western intersection with Anthony Henday Drive, Edmonton's ring road.